r00trec00n/r00trec00n.github.io/README.md

 ## Acknowledgements

-This website is built using the excellent **Chirpy Jekyll Theme** by :contentReference[oaicite:0]{index=0}.
+This website is built using the excellent [Chirpy Starter](https://github.com/cotes2020/chirpy-starter) powered by the [Chirpy Jekyll Theme](https://github.com/cotes2020/jekyll-theme-chirpy).

-Special thanks to the Chirpy contributors for creating a clean, fast, and feature-rich Jekyll theme that makes building technical blogs and documentation websites easier.
+Special thanks to the Chirpy contributors for creating a clean, fast, and feature-rich Jekyll framework that makes building technical blogs and documentation websites easier.

----

 ## Contact